The finite speed of propagation in the degenerate Einstein-Brownian motion model: Localization property of the solution IBVP

-\end{corollary} Observe that the estimate \eqref{int-con} does not depend on the Poincare constant $c_{p}$ but depend on volume $|\Omega|$.
+\end{corollary} for $ r > 2R_{0}$ and $ t\leq T $.
+Observe that the estimate \eqref{int-con} depends on volume $|\Omega|$.
 Smaller the volume "bigger" initial data are allowed.
-Note that Vespri and Tedeeve (see \cite{ves-ted}) obtained boundedness of the solution of degenerate parabolic equation without drift and right hand side for equation divergence form without use of the maximum principle. \begin{section}{Discussion} Localization was first proposed by Zeldovich in 1950 (see \cite{zelbar58}) and then proved by Barenblatt by constructing ``Barenblatt" type of barrier for corresponding degenerate non-linear PDE (see \cite{KV}).
-Localisation property closely is related to the property which in some sources is called a ``dead zone".
+Note that Vespri and Tedeeve (see \cite{ves-ted}) obtained boundedness of the solution of degenerate parabolic equation without drift and right hand side (R.H.S.) for equation in divergence form without use of the maximum principle. \begin{section}{Discussion} Localization was first proposed by Zeldovich in 1950 (see \cite{zelbar58}) and then proved by Barenblatt by constructing ``Barenblatt" type of barrier for corresponding degenerate non-linear PDE (see \cite{KV}).
+Localisation property closely relates to the property which in some sources is called a ``dead zone".
 This property for solution of the steady state elliptic equation with strong absorption was investigated in the work by Landis \cite{lan-deadzone} using his methods of lemma of growth for narrow domain.
-In the recent work by Vespri and Tedev method based on De- Giorgi (see \cite{degiorgi}) and Ladyzhenskaya iterative process (see \cite{LAU} ) was employed to prove this essential feature for the class of degenerate parabolic equation in divergent form in \cite{ves-ted} .
+In the recent work by Vespri and Tedev method based on De- Giorgi (see \cite{degiorgi}) and Ladyzhenskaya iterative process (see \cite{LAU}) was employed to prove this essential feature for the class of degenerate parabolic equation in divergent form in \cite{ves-ted} .
 We use this as our groundwork and provide proof of the Localization property for degenerate parabolic equation in non-divergent form derived from generalized Einstein paradigm, which has a clear physical interpretation.
 It is appropriate to mention that Landis used his method to provide alternative prove of the De-Giorgi celebrated theorem on Holder continuity of the solution of elliptic equation of second order (see \cite{Lan-el-par}).
-We believe that by employing Landis method we can significantly widen class of the equations for witch localisation property holds by including absorption term. \end{section} \begin{section}{Conclusion} Einstein paradigm was implemented for generalized Brownian motion process with drift and absorption or reaction.
+We believe that by employing Landis method we can significantly widen class of the equations for which localisation property holds by including absorption term. \end{section} \begin{section}{Conclusion} Einstein paradigm was implemented for generalized Brownian motion process with drift and absorption or reaction.
 We consider processes which allow implementation of Einstein paradigm for dynamic process with time interval of free jump to be inverse proportional to density and norm of its gradient.
 The problem was reduced to a nonlinear partial differential inequality with drift and absorption or reaction.
 We proved that this type of processes of $\alpha-\beta$ jumps , exhibits Localization property.
 To prove this Ladyzhenskaya- De Giorgi iterative procedure was used.
 Obtained result has very clear physical interpretation. \end{section}